edccorp/hve_tools/README.md

 mapping when calling `copy_animated_rotation`.
 Any missing axes are skipped during import, so the helper objects are optional.

+## Migration Notes

+### `belongs_to_vehicle` name matching

+The helper function `belongs_to_vehicle` now matches vehicle names more strictly.
+Instead of treating any colon-delimited segment containing the target vehicle name as a match, each segment must *exactly* equal the vehicle name once numeric suffixes like `.001` are removed.
+For example, `"Heil_Rear"` will no longer match the vehicle `"Heil"`.
+Users who relied on the previous permissive behavior may need to adjust object naming conventions accordingly.

 ## Contribution Guidelines
 Contributions are welcome!
 To propose changes:
 1. Fork the repository and create a feature branch.